thpoint0/sportstech-22-team-8/README.md

 Build & Run the scene in main for Android.

-The trakc is compressed and needs uncompressing to build, git has a 100mb limit on uploads :(
+The track is compressed and needs uncompressing to build, git has a 100mb limit on uploads :(